Synthetic-aperture radar: Objects in motion

 Objects in motion within a SAR scene alter the Doppler frequencies of the returns.
 Such objects therefore appear in the image at locations offset in the across-range direction by amounts proportional to the range-direction component of their velocity.
 Road vehicles may be depicted off the roadway and therefore not recognized as road traffic items.
 Trains appearing away from their tracks are more easily properly recognized by their length parallel to known trackage as well as by the absence of an equal length of railbed signature and of some adjacent terrain, both having been shadowed by the train.
 While images of moving vessels can be offset from the line of the earlier parts of their wakes, the more recent parts of the wake, which still partake of some of the vessel's motion, appear as curves connecting the vessel image to the relatively quiescent far-aft wake.
 In such identifiable cases, speed and direction of the moving items can be determined from the amounts of their offsets.
 The along-track component of a target's motion causes some defocus.
 Random motions such as that of wind-driven tree foliage, vehicles driven over rough terrain, or humans or other animals walking or running generally render those items not focusable, resulting in blurring or even effective invisibility.

 These considerations, along with the speckle structure due to coherence, take some getting used to in order to correctly interpret SAR images.
 To assist in that, large collections of significant target signatures have been accumulated by performing many test flights over known terrains and cultural objects.

+Commercial industry

+In recent years, the commercialization of synthetic aperture radar (SAR) technology has expanded, with private companies launching SAR satellites to provide high-resolution imaging capabilities for various applications.
+These include environmental monitoring, disaster response, defense and intelligence, infrastructure monitoring, and maritime surveillance.

+Capella Space, an American Earth observation company, operates a constellation of SAR satellites designed to provide all-weather, high-resolution imagery.
+Capella was the first U.S. company to deploy a commercial SAR satellite and continues to expand its fleet with advanced SAR capabilities, including higher resolution, faster revisit times, and automated tasking.
+SAR data is often used by government agencies, defense organizations, and commercial customers to monitor changes on Earth in near real-time.

+Other commercial SAR providers include ICEYE, a Finnish company specializing in small SAR satellites, and Airbus, which operates the TerraSAR-X and PAZ missions.
+The commercial SAR industry has grown significantly as advancements in satellite miniaturization, cloud-based data processing, and artificial intelligence enhance accessibility and utility for a broad range of users.